IIITLucknowSWEngg/CSAICSBTeam021/SRS.md

 ---

-# Error Case Diagram for Byju's Clone
+# Error Case Diagram for Byju's Competitor

-The following error case diagram describes potential error scenarios and interactions in the Byju's Clone application.
+The following error case diagram describes potential error scenarios and interactions in the Byju's Competitor application.
 These error cases represent situations where a user’s action or the system's behavior leads to an error.
 The system is designed to handle these errors and provide appropriate feedback to users.

 ## Actors